|

 Comments

-1) The shepherds were there within a day, probably the same day, and maybe
+1) The shepherds were probably there within a day, most likely the same day, and maybe

 about their being chosen of all the peoples of the earth to witness the

-throng of angels singing, and then get to see the Savior.
+throng of angels praising God, and then get to see the Savior.

 2) Where the NIV translation says "they spread the word" it